Innistrad: Crimson Vow EDH Set Review - Multicolor

-I don't know about you, butis one hell of a drug.
+I don't know about you, but Final Fortune is one hell of a drug.
 It's these kind of high risk, high reward situations that create stories in playgroups and cap off legendary slogs.
 Honestly, most of the time it just takes one more turn to close a game.
-However, the flexibility of being able to play it late as a (or an if we are really honest with ourselves) is going to lead it to be played in a wide variety of Izzet and Izzet-adjacent decks, but particularly those that either care about combat or about having one big turn.
+However, the flexibility of being able to play it late as a Time Warp (or an Explore if we are really honest with ourselves) is going to lead it to be played in a wide variety of Izzet and Izzet-adjacent decks, but particularly those that either care about combat or about having one big turn.
 My eyes are on Mizzix of the Izmagnus and Veyran, Voice of Duality to test and potentially include this spell in some builds that are more explosive.

 Diabolic Tutor is...middling.
 People play it a lot because it is cheap and readily available.
-In decks that run both green and black, is not strictly better in the strict sense, but it's pretty much strictly better.
-Being able to a land with a effect early to hit land drops and find any answer or threat later is no joke.
-I'm actually a huge fan of these effects, and I have trimmed a land from multiple decks for either or , and this is pretty close to those cards in a lot of situations with upside of being a tutor late.
+In decks that run both green and black, Dig Up is not strictly better in the strict sense, but it's pretty much strictly better.
+Being able to Dig Up a land with a Land Grant effect early to hit land drops and find any answer or threat later is no joke.
+I'm actually a huge fan of these effects, and I have trimmed a land from multiple decks for either Traverse the Ulvenwald or Abundant Harvest, and this is pretty close to those cards in a lot of situations with upside of being a tutor late.

 This is a powerful card draw spell for flying-tribal decks.
 The problem?
-There isn't really a Simic-colored flying-matters commander anywhere to be seen, unless you count the fewdecks that aren't trying to grind your game to a screeching halt.
+There isn't really a Simic-colored flying-matters commander anywhere to be seen, unless you count the few Derevi, Empyrial Tactician decks that aren't trying to grind your game to a screeching halt.
 In fact, the most interesting flying-tribal commander of the bunch, Inniaz, the Gale Force, doesn't get to take advantage of this awesome spell.
 As much as I love the raw power of mass card draw (even when it is conditional), I don't see any obvious home for it when it is competing with other green mass-draw spells like Rishkar's Expertise or Shamanic Revelation.

 The Best of the Rest

 Look, it's Doran, the Siege Tower!
-Ancient Lumberknot is a great addition to big-booty tribal decks like Ikra Shidiqi, the Usurper and, in particular, serves as a quasi-duplicate commander in lists.
+Ancient Lumberknot is a great addition to big-booty tribal decks like Ikra Shidiqi, the Usurper and, in particular, serves as a quasi-duplicate commander in Doran, the Siege Tower lists.
 This card is a role player and pretty narrow, but anytime we get a duplicate effect it is worth paying attention to.

 Makes wolves?
 Check.
 Pumps wolves?
 Check.
-Probably would have been a better design for a werewolf-tribal commander thanwas?
+Probably would have been a better design for a werewolf-tribal commander than Ulrich of the Krallenhorde // Ulrich, Uncontested Alpha was?
 Also check.
 With the popularity of this beloved tribe and the aggressive bent of the battlefield in the matchups, even a middling lord effect is going to clock in and go to work.
-My guess is that we will be seeing anywhere you might see a Tovolar, Dire Overlord // Tovolar, the Midnight Scourge.
+My guess is that we will be seeing Child of the Pack // Savage Packmate anywhere you might see a Tovolar, Dire Overlord // Tovolar, the Midnight Scourge.

-3 mana value planeswalkers have a long history of being powerful, and I thinkfits the bill even if she is narrow.
+3 mana value planeswalkers have a long history of being powerful, and I think Kaya, Geist Hunter fits the bill even if she is narrow.
 Her +1 can make combat a nightmare, and paired with Fynn, the Fangbearer or Strixhaven Stadium, she can actually lead to no-win situations for your opponents.
-Her -2 is a one-shot , which is obviously an insanely powerful effect.
+Her -2 is a one-shot Anointed Procession, which is obviously an insanely powerful effect.
 Even doing it one time with the right cards can begin to spiral the game out of control.
 That ultimate is nothing to joke around about either - the fact that each token has flying and that she doesn't care if the exiled cards are creatures means that if you can tick her up to a -6 she will end the game in short order.

 Be still my beating heart!
 This is the kind of creature I can get behind.
-Six deep is really deep, and the ability to have a cheap threat that can beed for value is nuts.
+Six deep is really deep, and the ability to have a cheap threat that can be Ghostly Flickered for value is nuts.
 As I have been oft to say around the table, never underestimate the value of a small, flying creature.
 I don't have a clear home for this yet outside of an aggressive-leaning Jeskai beatdown-style deck, but I think it has a place in the format because the value is nuts.
 I still don't think this takes a Silundi Vision // Silundi Isle slot in spells-matter decks, but man alive this is pushed.
-I'm excited to build really poor limited decks running too many effects with , but I'm excited to try it in my budget beatdown deck as another way to dig for answers.
+I'm excited to build really poor limited decks running too many Counterspell effects with Wandering Mind, but I'm excited to try it in my budget Kykar, Wind's Fury beatdown deck as another way to dig for answers.

 That's all, folks!